Last night I released Happy Shapes – a FREE Android game for kids

 Initial Designs

-I began wireframing in Balsamiq.
+I began wireframing.
 Within a few days, a had a good early mockup of the game screens.

 The Plan Changed

 My plan was to outsource the development, since I am not a programmer.
-This changed when I discovered the amazing Construct2 by Scirra.
+This changed when I discovered the amazing Construct by Scirra.

 Developing and Testing the Game